Chapter 3 Do You Still Want to Marry Me?

 Matilda was stunned.

-Wentworth was protecting her?
-And calling her a girl?
+Wentworth was protecting her—and he called her a girl?

 After finishing the fight, Wentworth returned to Matilda.
 "Dr. Spencer, should we find another place to talk?"